jkh00/nf-methTRAP/README.md

 From modBAm to methylBed

-This pipeline take modification basecalled ONT reads (modBam) as input, process the reads (including adapters & barcodes trimming, MM/ML tags repair), align trimmed repaired reads to assembly and then pileup to methylBed.
+This pipeline take modification basecalled ONT reads (modBAM) as input, process the reads (including adapters & barcodes trimming, MM/ML tags repair), align trimmed repaired reads to assembly and then pileup to methylBed for methylation analyses.

 Require inputs:

- * modBam
+ * modBAM
  * reference genome for alignment

 # Work flow